JackExarion/Church_Registration_Attendance/SETUP.md

 2. You'll see the dashboard with overview statistics
 3. Start managing members and tracking attendance!

-## 🔐 Pre-configured Super Admin Account
+## 🔐 Super Admin Account

-A super admin account is automatically created:
+Super Admin credentials for this deployment:
 - **Email**: rion.exa01@gmail.com
 - **Password**: tfm123
 - **Role**: Super Admin (full system access)

+Notes:
+- Make sure Email/Password sign-in is enabled in Firebase Authentication.
+- Create the Authentication user with the email above (via Firebase Console or by registering through the app).
+- If the auth user exists but the database profile is missing, the app auto-initializes the profile on first login for this email.

 ## 📋 Sample Data (Optional)